 - Fresh raspberries, to serve

-- Preheat oven to 160 C (320 F).
-Grease an 8 inch round cake tin with butter and line the bottom with parchment or baking paper.
+- Preheat oven to 180 C (350 F) standard / 160 C (320 F) fan-forced.
+Grease an 8-inch round cake pan with butter and line the bottom with parchment or baking paper.

-- In a large mixing bowl, add butter, sugar and vanilla and beat with an electric mixer until pale and creamy.
+- In a large mixing bowl, add butter, sugar and vanilla and beat with an electric mixer on medium speed until pale and creamy.
 Add eggs, one at a time, and beat until combined.

-- Add lemon juice, lemon zest, flour and ricotta and beat on a low speed.
+- Add lemon juice, lemon zest, flour, baking powder and ricotta and beat on a low speed.
 Add milk and beat briefly until combined.
 Cake batter may be lumpy and curdled but this is totally fine.

 - Pour batter into prepared cake pan and place in the oven for approximately 30-35 minutes or until a skewer inserted in the middle comes out clean.
 Leave cake to cool completely in cake pan.

 - Add cream and mascarpone to a mixing bowl and beat using an electric mixer for a couple of minutes or until thickened.